kingjulio8238/Memary/README.md

   - **CV** - answers a query based on a provided image using gpt-4-vision-preview.
   - **Search** - queries the knowledge graph for a response based on existing nodes, and executes an external search if no related entities exist.
 - How does it work?
-  - Takes in each query &rarr; selects a tool &rarr; executes and finds an answer to current step &rarr; repeats this process until it reaches a satisfactory answer
+  - Takes in each query &rarr; selects a tool &rarr; executes and finds an answer to current step &rarr; repeats this process until it reaches a satisfactory answer.
 - Purpose in larger system
   - Each response from the agent is saved in the knowledge graph.
 You can view responses from various tools as distinct elements that contribute to the user's knowledge.
 - Future contributions